ray-project/ray/doc/source/train/getting-started.rst

     Now let's convert this to a distributed multi-worker training function!
     All you need to do is:

-    1. Set the *global* batch size - each worker will process the same size batch as in the single-worker code.
+    1. Set the per-worker batch size - each worker will process the same size batch as in the single-worker code.
     2. Choose your TensorFlow distributed training strategy.
 In this example we use the ``MultiWorkerMirroredStrategy``.